DaSteff91/Habit_tracker_code/README.md

 ## Testing

-Tests are provided for the basic functionality:
+Tests are provided for the basic functionality of the app:
 - Creating, updating and deleting a habit
 - Inceasing and resetting a streak
 - Managing tasks